70) LSU (#11) over Purdue, 1986

 7) Coppin State (#15) over South Carolina, 1997

-Up until their surprise run to the Final Four in 2017, the NCAA Tournament has not been kind to South Carolina.
-Their troubles started in 1974, when a team led by Alex English was stunned in the first round by Furman, a school that had never won a tournament game before that season, and has failed to win one since.
-The Gamecocks have reached the tournament just five times in the 64-team era, and they lost in the first round in the first four instances.
+Up until their 2017 Final Four run, the NCAA Tournament had not been kind to South Carolina.
+The Gamecocks have reached the tournament just five times in the 64-team era and lost in the first round four times.
 The most brutal of those defeats came at the hands of Coppin State in 1997.
-Coached by the legendary Fang Mitchell, Coppin State sported two of the major Cinderella hallmarks: experience (two seniors and two juniors in the starting lineup) and balanced scoring (five players averaged 10+ points per game).
-Thus, the Eagles didn’t flail when South Carolina opened up a big lead early in the second half, instead using their pressure defense to dominate the final 15 minutes, ultimately winning by a comfortable margin, 78-65.
-They became the third #15 seed to win a tournament game and came quite close to being the first to reach the Sweet 16, falling just short against Texas in the second round.
+Coached by the legendary Fang Mitchell, Coppin State sported two of the major Cinderella hallmarks: experience and balanced scoring.
+They didn’t flail when South Carolina opened up a big lead early in the second half, instead using their pressure defense to dominate the final 15 minutes, ultimately winning by a comfortable margin, 78-65.
+Coppin State was just the third #15 seed to win a game and almost became the first in the Sweet 16, losing a thriller to Texas in round two.

 6) Valparaiso (#13) over Mississippi, 1998